 Study 6 offers support for the controllability dimension of our framework.
 When consumers believe they have greater agency to determine whether they belong to the targeted demographic group, it feels more acceptable to target that group.
 Studies 7A-B test a third and final component of our model: perceived intentionality.
-Our account suggests that even when demographic targeting satisfies our definition of discrimination (based on relevance and controllability), there may be situations in which the discrimination is perceived as intentional (e.g., knowingly or willingly brought about).
-If so, perceptions of unfairness could attenuate.
+Our account suggests that even when demographic targeting satisfies our definition of discrimination (based on relevance and controllability), there may be situations in which the discrimination is perceived as less intentional, and thus less unfair.